natikgadzhi/respawn-io/_posts/training-coaching-mentorship.md

 **Mentorship is like coaching, but it's driven by the mentee. _They_ set the agenda.** As a mentor, you help someone navigate situations that are new, curious, or tricky for them.
 You help them see what happens next, align their goals, and learn from the situations.
 Your help as a mentor spans wider than their immediate role in your team.

 Be very intentional about your commitments to mentor people.
-You can't mentor everyone — you will meet people in your career who you're absolutely fine working with on your team, but you just can't be their mentor.
+You can't mentor everyone — you will meet people in your career who you're fine working with on your team, but you just can't be their mentor.

 _Being someone's manager, you have the power to define their path and career trajectory_.
 If someone's long-term career goals are not aligned with what you think you need on your team in the next year, you don't have the immediate incentive to mentor them.

 **Put people first.
 Always**.
 Mentoring folks on your team towards their personal, career goals, is what creates strong relationships that ascend beyond companies.
 - If someone on your team wants to work towards a new skill that you might not immediately need in your current org — be upfront about it, and see if you have the energy and time to mentor them towards it.
-- If someone asks for more mentorship than you can give — reach out to your network and help them find the right people to support them, outside of your organization.
+- If someone asks for more mentorship than you can give — reach out to your network and help them find the right people to support them, outside your organization.
 - Building the right mentoring relationships always pays off.
 It makes all the difference between you being an average manager (for that person), and you being the best manager they've ever had.
-So if you're an early stage startup that relies on referrals in sourcing candidates, you better be an excellent mentor.
+If you're an early stage startup that relies on referrals in sourcing candidates, you better be an excellent mentor.

 ### Learning to be a better leader

-**You don't expect a new manager to excel at training, coaching, and mentorship in their first year of managing a team**, the same way as you don't expect your intermediate software engineer to lead an extremely complex project that spans across 4 teams.
+You don't expect a new manager to excel at training, coaching, AND mentorship, all in their first year of managing a team, the same way as you don't expect your intermediate software engineer to lead a complex project that spans across 4 teams.

 - Even as an individual contributor, **you will have opportunities to train people on your team**.
 	- As an individual contributor, your training is focused on _one person, not a full team_.
 	- Maybe you train others as an onboarding buddy.
 	- Or maybe you mentor engineers from other teams in your tech stack that they're curious about, if your company has a dedicated mentorship rotation program.
 - Once you become a people manager, your job is to _support your team_, and be accountable for delivery.
 	- Yes, if the projects are not shipping on time, you're in trouble.
 But you also have your first year to figure out the coaching piece.
 	- Unlike in an IC role, you're now responsible for training and coaching your full team.
 	- Coaching intermediate engineers is more straightforward, because you have a clear direction — they're expected to advance in the career leveling ladder, and you're expected to help them.
 	- Coaching senior engineers takes more time and attention, but has much bigger impact.